 This is a private, online support group for female adults, ages 30+.
 This group is designed for women to develop an understanding of how attachment wounds lead to unhealthy partnerships.
 This group is appropriate for female survivors of psychological abuse and domestic violence.
 This virtual group meets once per week and consists of didactic education which helps examine fears, projected beliefs, and ruminating tendencies and patterns.
 Group members will develop insight into how we hold on to the ‘potential’ of an individual, rather than seeing the reality of what the present conditions may be in our relationships.
 Group members will develop skills that help cultivate awareness into patterns of glorifying partners when in unhealthy partnerships in order to improve functioning within romantic partnerships/marriages.

 This is a private support group for female survivors of sexual trauma.
 The group is for female adults, ages 25+.
 This group is designed for adult survivors of childhood sexual abuse or/and sexual trauma in adulthood.
 The process group meets once per week and consists of psychoeducation, development and maintenance of coping skills, identifying boundaries, navigating interpersonal and professional relationships.
 Group members will learn skills to help advocate for needs and develop self-soothing interventions for continued healing after trauma.

 This is a support group designed for females ages 30+ who have difficulty setting boundaries and struggle with self worth.
 Participants will gain insight into how unhealthy childhood attachment styles have resulted in fear of asserting needs within adult relationships.
 Attendees will learn how to develop boundaries while confronting negative beliefs about the self.

 This is a support group designed for men ages 30+ who have struggled with reckless decision making, long standing patterns of self sabotage, and impaired relationships.
 This group is appropriate for men who struggle with: Addiction to Substances and/or Alcohol and for those who may have engaged in patterns of infidelity.
-Participants will be guided through facilitated exercises which allow for an in- depth examination of unmet needs and unresolved issues that led you to past decisions.
+Participants will be guided through facilitated exercises which allow for an in- depth examination of unmet needs and unresolved issues that have resulted in patterns of destruction.